BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 We've done a lot of work for our first migration.
 We've capitalized that time for the next projects to finally be able to migrate them in few days.
 The workflow stays unchanged:

-1. Deploy the app into a kubernetes cluster
+1. Deploy the application into a kubernetes cluster
 2. Add HAProxy servers in front of both on-prem and in-cloud instances
 3. Load balance from 1% to 100% traffic to the in-cloud instance
 4. Configure accurate Requests and Limits